-The report provides a summary of the evidence presented at an Inquiry by the APPG into the cost effectiveness of tobacco control and is being submitted as evidence to the Treasury’s Comprehensive Spending Review.
+This report outlines evidence to support a significant increase in spending on tobacco control.
+The report provides a summary of the evidence presented at an Inquiry by the APPG into the cost-effectiveness of tobacco control and was submitted as evidence to the Treasury’s 2015 Comprehensive Spending Review.

 Inquiry into the illicit trade in tobacco products – March 2013

 Published following an Inquiry into the illicit trade in tobacco products.
 The Inquiry followed the adoption of the Illicit Trade Protocol, a subsidiary treaty under the Framework Convention on Tobacco Control (FCTC), at the fifth Conference of the Parties to the FCTC in November 2012.
 Written evidence was submitted to the Inquiry by a range of experts and organisations and is available to download:

 Tobacco front groups and third party lobbying tactics – January 2014

 The tobacco industry has a long history of using front groups to influence the policy process and undermine tobacco control.
 This report sets out a summary of information in the public domain at the time about front groups and third party advocates with links to the tobacco industry and their role in recent UK legislative process.

 Published in response to the Smoking in Private Vehicles Bill 2010-11, introduced to parliament by Alex Cunningham MP under the Ten Minute Rule, which aimed to ban smoking in private vehicles where there are children aged under 18 present.